Mastery is a wonderful book by Robert Greene which looks at how you can become a master in your chosen discipline.

 One of the hardest things to do once you feel you’ve mastered a skill is to keep going.

 It’s similar to climbing a mountain.
-Your effort thus far has been solely focused on getting to the top, that once you do, you’re not sure what you should do.
+Your effort thus far has been solely focused on getting to the top, and once you do, you’re not sure what you should do.

 Should you stop to admire the view?
 Or should you head back down, recalibrate and set your sight higher?